We help make your business a success

 Our analysis shows that the Chancellor’s planned changes to dividend taxes for the next tax year will perversely hit middle earners worse than those earning higher amounts.

 Overall the vast majority of micro-businesses including contractors and freelancers remain better off as a limited company than as sole traders, but the transition to the new dividend regime for existing directors has some unusual thresholds.
-The proposals were announced in George Osborne’s Summer Budget with the aim to implement them in a 2016 Finance Bill ahead of the new tax year starting in April 2016.
+The proposals were announced in George Osborne’s summer budget George Osborne’s Summer Budget with the aim to implement them in a 2016 Finance Bill ahead of the new tax year starting in April 2016.

 A limited company director paying themselves primarily through dividends would be paying £1,528 more tax a year when their pre-tax profits are £48,000, whereas a director with £78,000 pre-tax profits will only be paying £1,343 more tax in the next financial year.